AbstractSDK/abstract/framework/docs/src/3_framework/7_upgradability.md

 Adapter modules can not undergo any migrations.
 Therefore, each Adapter version is instantiated on a different address.

-When a user decide to upgrade an Adapter module, the abstract infrastructure **moves** that user's configuration on that Adapter  to the new Adapter and removes the permissions of the old Adapter.
+When a user decides to upgrade an Adapter module, the abstract infrastructure **moves** that user's configuration on that Adapter  to the new Adapter and removes the permissions of the old Adapter.

 However, any modules that depend on the upgraded Adapter module don't have to update any of their state as a module's address is resolved dynamically through the manager contract, similar to how DNS works!
 This is explained in more detail in the [dependency execution flow](./6_module_types.md#dependency-execution) of the last section.